fmhy/edit/Beginners-Guide.md

 + **[The Practical Linux Hardening Guide](https://github.com/trimstray/the-practical-linux-hardening-guide)** - Linux Privacy Guide
 + **[File Encryption Tools](https://fmhy.pages.dev/storage/#file-encryption-tools)** - File Encryption Apps / Tools

-!!!
-Note that a VPN is not needed outside of torrenting.
+!!!note Note that a VPN is not needed outside of torrenting.
 You can avoid the need for one altogether by sticking to  direct download and streaming sites.
-!!!

 ***